passbolt/passbolt_help/_faq/start/003-how-to-use-tags.md

 ### Rename tag

-A user can delete a tag by opening the contextual menu of a tag in the “Filter by Tags” section of the primary sidebar.
+A user can rename a tag by opening the contextual menu of a tag in the “Filter by Tags” section of the primary sidebar.

 {% include articles/figure.html
     url="/assets/img/help/2022/05/tags-contextual-menu.png"